iree-org/iree/docs/vulkan_and_spirv.md

 ### Development tips

-If you are running tests with Bazel, consider putting environment setup in a `user.bazelrc` file, such as:
+Bazel runs tests in a sandbox and environment variables must be passed through to the test runner.
+Consider putting environment setup in a `user.bazelrc`.
+For example:

 ```
 test --test_env="LD_LIBRARY_PATH={ABSOLUTE_PATH_TO_VULKAN_SDK}/x86_64/lib/"